I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 The diagnostic report shows you exactly where the slowdown happens.
 Response times, query loads, plugin impact scores.
 It’s all there.

 When I first ran it, my plugin load showed red across the board.
-That’s when I realized how to hacking zillexit software meant working smarter, not just adding more features.
+That’s when I realized how hacking zillexit software meant working smarter, not just adding more features.

 Hardware vs. Software